She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 Her voice cracked on that single word.

-She crossed the room quickly and knelt beside his chair.
+She crossed the room quickly and dropped to one knee beside his chair.

 “There you are,” she said, one hand already on his shoulder.
 “We’ve been looking for you for forty minutes.”